 | Travel eSIM | Low, local price | Total | Yes (separate line) |

-For Europe, Simyo roaming already covers you and you don't need anything else.
-But for destinations outside the EU, comparing before you travel makes all the difference.
-You can see the available options in our travel eSIM store and choose the package that fits your destination and your travel days.
+For Europe, Simyo roaming already covers you, and you don't need anything else.
+But for destinations outside the EU, comparing before traveling makes all the difference.
+You can see the available options in our travel eSIM store and choose the package that fits your destination and your days.

 Is Simyo roaming free throughout Europe?

 In the European Union and the European Economic Area, you use your plan without surcharge, within the reasonable use limit set by your plan.
-If you exceed that data cap, Simyo may apply a small surcharge per GB regulated by the EU.
-Consult the official operator website for your specific case.
+If you exceed that gigabyte cap, Simyo may apply a small per-GB surcharge regulated by the EU.
+Consult the official operator's website for your specific case.

 How much does it cost to use Simyo outside the EU?

-Outside the European Union, the cost is pay-per-use, with high per-MB rates that vary greatly by country.
-Simyo offers bundles for some areas that reduce the price, but they are still more expensive than a travel eSIM.
-It is safest to deactivate roaming and contract an alternative.
+Outside the European Union, the cost is pay-per-use, with high per-MB rates that vary greatly depending on the country.
+Simyo offers add-ons for some zones that make the price cheaper, but they are still more expensive than a travel eSIM.
+The safest option is to deactivate roaming and contract an alternative.

 How do I deactivate roaming on Simyo?

-Go to Settings, Mobile network or Connections, and deactivate the Data Roaming option.
+Go to Settings, Mobile Network or Connections, and deactivate the Data Roaming option.
 This stops any data consumption abroad.
-It takes 1 minute and is the most reliable way to avoid a surprise bill in non-European destinations.
+It takes 1 minute and is the most reliable way to avoid a surprise bill in destinations outside Europe.

 Can I use an eSIM and keep my Simyo line?

 Yes.
-The eSIM works as a second digital line on your phone.
+The eSIM works like a second digital line on your mobile.
 You use the eSIM data to browse at local prices and keep your Simyo number active to receive important calls and SMS, such as bank codes.
 You only need an eSIM-compatible phone.

 Is an eSIM more cost-effective than Simyo roaming?

 For travel within the EU, no, because Simyo already includes usage without surcharge.
-For destinations outside Europe, a travel eSIM is almost always cheaper and more predictable than pay-per-use or bundles, in addition to giving you total control over spending.
+For destinations outside Europe, a travel eSIM is almost always cheaper and more predictable than pay-per-use or add-ons, and gives you total control over spending.

 Conclusion

-In summary: with Simyo, you travel with peace of mind throughout the EU using your usual plan, but outside Europe, pay-per-use is expensive, and it's advisable to deactivate roaming or look for another option.
-Bundles help, although they rarely match a specific travel solution.
-Before your next trip outside the EU, compare the options and forget about surprise bills.
+In summary: with Simyo, you travel worry-free throughout the EU using your usual plan, but outside Europe, pay-per-use is expensive and it's advisable to deactivate roaming or look for another option.
+Add-ons help, though they rarely match a specific travel solution.
+Before your next trip outside the EU, compare options and forget about surprise bills.